cybergeek1943/ACJA-Website-Viewer/README.md

 - [Alternate Navigation Buttons](https://chrome.google.com/webstore/detail/alternate-navigation-butt/biojkleepjmhindklmdcomngjkcngjmb/related?hl=en-US) - (chrome extension that adds simple navigation buttons to go forward or backward.)
 - You may also want to disable many keyboard shortcuts such as ctr+shift+esc, ctrl+n, win+r, or ctrl+alt+esc... as well as remove access to browsers from the start menu.

 There are may shortcomings of this program when it is run all by itself.
-In the future ACJA Website Viewer may be made kiosk itself and much more "kiosk" secure.
+In the future Asphaleia Browser may be made kiosk itself and much more "kiosk" secure.